EVA5-Stars/EVA5/README.md

-# EVA5
+# Week1: 12th July 2020
-Main Repository for Assignment
+Resources, Quiz and Assignment for Week 1